Expansion tunnel

 In aeronautics, expansion and shock tunnels are aerodynamic testing facilities with a specific interest in high speeds and high temperature testing.
 Shock tunnels use steady flow nozzle expansion whereas expansion tunnels use unsteady expansion with higher enthalpy, or thermal energy.
 In both cases the gases are compressed and heated until the gases are released, expanding rapidly down the expansion chamber.
 The tunnels reach speeds from Mach 3 to Mach 30 to create testing conditions that simulate hypersonic to re-entry flight.
 These tunnels are used by military and government agencies to test hypersonic vehicles that undergo a variety of natural phenomenon that occur during hypersonic flight.

 Expansion process

 Expansion tunnel

 Expansion tunnels use a dual-diaphragm system where the diaphragms act as rupture discs, or a pressure relief.
 The tunnel is separated into three sections: drive, driven, and acceleration.
 The drive section is filled with high pressure helium gas.
 The driven section is filled with a lower pressure desired test gas, such as carbon dioxide, helium, nitrogen, or oxygen.
 The acceleration section is filled with an even lower pressurized test gas.
 Each section is divided by a diaphragm, which is meant to be ruptured in sequence causing the first diaphragm to rupture, mixing and expanding the drive and the driven.
-When the shock wave hits the second diaphragm, it ruptures casing the two gases to mix with the acceleration and expand down the enclosed test section.
+When the shock wave hits the second diaphragm, it ruptures causing the two gases to mix with the acceleration and expand down the enclosed test section.
 Operation time is approximately 250 microseconds.